Byzantine economy: Economic and fiscal history

 The Eastern Roman economy suffered less from the Barbarian raids that plagued the Western Roman Empire.
 Under Diocletian's reign, the Eastern Roman Empire's annual revenue was at 9,400,000 solidi, out of a total of 18,000,000 solidi for the entire Roman Empire.
 These estimates can be compared to the AD 150 annual revenue of 14,500,000 solidi and the AD 215 of 22,000,000 solidi.
 By the end of Marcian's reign, the annual revenue for the Eastern empire was 7,800,000 solidi, thus allowing him to amass about 100,000 pounds/45 tonnes of gold or 7,200,000 solidi for the imperial treasury.
-Warren Treadgold estimates that during the period from Diocletian to Marcian, the Eastern Empire's population and agriculture declined a bit, but not much.
-Actually, the few preserved figures show that the largest eastern cities grew somewhat between the 3rd and 5th centuries.
+Warren Treadgold estimates that during the period from Diocletian to Marcian, the Eastern Empire's population and agriculture declined a little, but not much.
+In fact, the few preserved figures show that the largest eastern cities grew somewhat between the 3rd and 5th centuries.
 By Marcian's reign the Eastern Empire's difficulties seem to have been easing, and the population had probably begun growing for the first time in centuries.
-The period encompassing Anastasius' and the first half of Justinian's reign saw further economic expansion, with state revenues increasing and a decline in land abandonment and complaints of overtaxation.
-Such growth would also explain the other signs of public and private prosperity at the time, including Justinian's ability to undertake so many costly activities at once.